[ Printer Friendly Version ] [ Report Abuse ]

 Implausible or not, the great weight on Rona's shoulder pushed her a little deeper into the earth.
 It might have been the stress of that morning creating her sudden spike in pessimism, but Penny's theory seemed just as sound as hers.

 What if Oliver was acting strange because he was afraid being exposed?
-No, Rona couldn't let herself become one of those high-strung bints suspecting their blokes of everything... or had that already happened?
-She had just defended him!
+But she had just defended him!
 How could she be even thinking this?
 Or did Penny just finally put some sense into the situation?

 Edie and Jeremy had been her cheering section for the better part of the holidays, without any real dissenting opinions.
 She only then fully realized just how short a time she had known Oliver.